 The main downside of hiring a nominee director is that the actual director who works from the shadows will have a hard time proving that they are the real owners of the business.
 Since some directors do not sign on documentation as they believe it can affect them, they do not have hard evidence of their ownership.

-If any investor or company engages in such risky ventures, the nominee director services agent won’t permit them to sign any documents leaving them vulnerable.
+Suppose any investor or company engages in such risky ventures.
+In that case, the nominee director services agent won’t permit them to sign any documents leaving them vulnerable.
 This is why if you choose to have nominee director services, make sure that the agent is willing to sign all the essential documentation before you hire them.
+It is advised to appoint their staff/or a person as a Nominee, but we don’t suggest having a third party.
+A staff person is easily approachable and can be of use in vulnerable situations.

 Ready to Form Your Business in Hong Kong